 For pregnant women who are exposed to increased personal contact (e.g. offices with multiple occupancy, public transport, classroom teaching events, presence meetings, etc.), there is currently still an increased risk of infection.
 As a rule, this risk cannot be reduced to an acceptable level by technical or organizational measures.
 A pregnant woman may therefore not be employed or work at these workplaces in the current situation.
 This also applies without restriction to pregnant students.

-Within the framework of the risk assessment, which the University is obliged to prepare immediately after receipt of a notification of pregnancy or lactation, possible risks of infection by SARS-CoV-2 are of course taken into account.
-In addition, pregnant women and nursing mothers can always seek advice with a recommendation from the company medical service or the safety department.
-Further information can be found in the information paper (as of April 14, 2020) from the Maternity Protection Committee.
+Within the framework of the risk assessment, which the university compulsorily prepares immediately after receiving notification of pregnancy or breastfeeding, possible risks of infection by SARS-CoV-2 are of course taken into account.
+In addition, pregnant and breastfeeding women may at any time seek advice with recommendations from the company medical service or the Safety, Environment and Sustainability Office, Safety Department.
+Further information can be found in the information paper (as of February 24, 2021) from the Maternity Protection Committee.